FourKites and Zebra Technologies Expand Relationship, Bringing End-to-End Visibility to North American and European Customers

-Zebra to integrate FourKites’ Dynamic Yard into its MotionWorks Yard solution, used in some of the world’s largest logistics operations, to extend real-time asset visibility

-CHICAGO, Sept.
-09, 2021 (GLOBE NEWSWIRE) -- FourKites®, the world’s leading real-time supply chain visibility platform, today announced that Zebra Technologies Corporation ( ZBRA), an innovator at the front line of business with solutions and partners that deliver a performance edge, will be reselling FourKites’ Dynamic Yard and real-time visibility platform as part of its suite of asset visibility solutions.
-Used by some of the largest logistics operators in the world, Zebra’s MotionWorks Yard solution will now combine Dynamic Yard with Zebra locationing hardware and professional services.
+FourKites%3Csup%3E%26reg%3B%3C%2Fsup%3E, the world’s leading real-time supply+chain+visibility+platform, today announced that Zebra+Technologies+Corporation (NASDAQ: ZBRA), an innovator at the front line of business with solutions and partners that deliver a performance edge, will be reselling FourKites’ Dynamic+Yard and real-time+visibility platform as part of its suite of asset visibility solutions.
+Used by some of the largest logistics operators in the world, Zebra’s MotionWorks+Yard solution will now combine Dynamic Yard with Zebra locationing hardware and professional services.
 MotionWorks Yard will continue to be sold directly by Zebra and through select PartnerConnect channel partners in North America and Europe.

 Together, FourKites and Zebra are modernizing the digital supply chain and helping to eliminate information silos to provide companies with end-to-end visibility of their freight — from the warehouse to the yard and across all transportation modes.
 Further expanding the companies’ joint solutions, the two teams will collaborate to increase the in-yard and over-the-road capabilities of their customers.